-A. That the Inner West Local Planning Panel exercising the functions of the Council as the consent authority, pursuant to s4.55(2) of the Environmental Planning and Assessment Act 1979, refuse Application No. MOD/2022/0450 which seeks modifications including changes to basement, unit layouts, commercial floor areas, material finishes and detailing of services to roof at 2C Gladstone Street, Newtown for the following reasons:
+A. That the Inner West Local Planning Panel exercising the functions of the Council as the consent authority, pursuant to s4.16 of the Environmental Planning and Assessment Act 1979, refuse Application No. MOD/2022/0450 for Section 4.55 Modification to DA/2021/1188, modifications include increase total number of residential units from 12 to 16, changes to basement, unit layouts, commercial floor areas, material finishes and detailing of services to roof. at 2C Gladstone Street, Newtown for the following reasons: